Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

 Individual evaluation approaches measure the contribution of a client based on its performance on specific tasks.
 It focuses on individual performance instead of the overall performance of the FL model.

 A reputation mechanism is widely used to keep track of the historical contribution of an FL participant.
 The reputation mechanisms are often designed to reflect the participant's reliability and contribution, which can be leveraged by client selection and reward distribution schemes.
 They can be used in centralized or decentralized FL systems.
-In \cite{LyuCollaborative2020}, a reputation mechanism is introduced under centralized FL settings.
-The list of reputations is managed by the FL server.
-The values are updated based on the validation accuracy achieved by each client.
-For this scheme to work, an accurate and balanced validation dataset is needed by the server.
+In \cite{LyuCollaborative2020,LyuRobustFair2020,SongReputation22}, reputation mechanisms were introduced under centralized FL settings.
+The reputation values are maintained by the FL server.
+In \cite{LyuCollaborative2020}, the reputation values are updated based on the validation accuracy achieved by each client.
+In \cite{LyuRobustFair2020}, the authors use cosine similarity between a local model update and the server model update to evaluate the client's reputation.
+In \cite{SongReputation22}, the Beta Reputation System \cite{FANG201688,josangbeta2002} is utilized to evaluate the credibility of each client.
+Based on the value of the loss function, the reputation model classifies client behaviours into positive behaviours or negative behaviours, and then updates the reputation of each client after every round.
+For these schemes to work, an accurate and balanced validation dataset is required by the FL server.